timetzw/EV-Charger/Paper_Structure.md

 - Background on electric vehicles (EVs) and their increasing prevalence.
 - Importance of efficient charger allocation for EVs.
 - Brief overview of current methodologies and their limitations for EV charger allocation.
 - Statement of the problem.
+  - (who is the model for) different perspective
+  - broader perspective can arise more question w.r.t.
+EV
+  - limit to some of the problems

 - Purpose of the paper

 **II.
 Methodology and Model Formulation**